Michael-Lafreniere/TheWeatherSite/README.md

 ## Possible Future work

-I would like to eventually come back to this project and add in hourly weather forecasts to the current day using a timeline.
-Likely every other hour as space is limited.
+I would like to eventually come back to this project and add in hourly weather forecasts to the current day using a timeline.Likely every other hour as space is limited.

 ## Author